Gh0st-N1njA/ALNJCoin/doc/init.md

 Copy pactumcoind.init to /etc/init.d/pactumcoind.
 Test by running `service pactumcoind start`.

-Using this script, you can adjust the path and flags to the pactumcoind program by setting the PIVXD and FLAGS environment variables in the file /etc/sysconfig/pactumcoind.
+Using this script, you can adjust the path and flags to the pactumcoind program by setting the PCTMD and FLAGS environment variables in the file /etc/sysconfig/pactumcoind.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS